cucumber-attic/website/apps/dynamic/views/_posts/intro-to-bdd-and-tdd.md

 The first is to get developers, testers and people from the business to talk to each other.
 That is the beginning of BDD.
 Anyone who thinks we’re doing BDD because we use ‘Given’, ‘When’, ‘Then’ – we may be doing BDD but the words ‘Given’, ‘When’, ‘Then’ have nothing to do with BDD.
 BDD stands for Behaviour-Driven Development and the real intent is to try and work out what your customer or business wants from the software before you start working on it.
 The first way of doing this is to actually **collaborate** with those people.

 The second thing, once we’ve got that collaboration, is to somehow **record** that in a way that is meaningful to anybody reviewing it, who might come around and look at it later, who might want to comment on it.
 Typically, that gets done using a ubiquitous language.
 People often use the ‘Given’, ‘When’, ‘Then’ words but that’s not pertinent.
 The idea is that we’ve collaborated and this is shared understanding.
 This has made sure there is a collaborative goal that we’re trying to achieve and once we’ve got good at collaborating, it’s worth trying to capture that so that not everybody needs to be in the room at the same time, so that that shared learning can be propagated.
-Finally, if it’s appropriate to our teams and to our projects, we drive out the behaviour using **automation**.
+Finally, if it’s appropriate to our teams and to our projects, we **automate** our tests to drive the behaviour.

 > We collaborate, we record that collaboration in some form of specification and then we automate that specification to drive out the implementation.